OpenDigitalTwin-Dev/CEM/palace/docs/src/config/boundaries.md

 `"SolverType" ["Default"]` :  Specifies the eigenvalue solver to be used in computing the boundary mode for this wave port.
 See [`config["Solver"]["Eigenmode"]["Type"]`](solver.md#solver%5B%22Eigenmode%22%5D).

-`"MaxIts" [30]` :  Specifies the maximum number of iterations to be used in the GMRES solver.

-`"KSPTol" [1e-8]` :  Specifies the tolerance to be used in the linear solver.

-`"EigenTol" [1e-6]` :  Specifies the tolerance to be used in the eigenvalue solver.

-`"Verbose" [0]` :  Specifies the verbosity level to be used in the linear and eigensolver for the wave port problem.

 ## `boundaries["WavePortPEC"]`